MobilityDB/MobilityDataScienceBook/chapter2/README.md

 ### Chapter 2: Spatial and Temporal Databases

 ### Spatial Databases

-There is a database dump for the spartial database, called belgium.sql.
+There is a database dump for the spatial database, called belgium.sql.
 It can be restored from the command prompt as

 psql  -U postgres -p 5432 -d Belgium    -f /file-location-path/belgium.sql